mikelgo/angular-kit/libs/rx-stateful/README.md

 - `hasError$` - boolean if an error is present
 - `error$` - the error, if present

-### Signal based API
-`rxStateful$` returns several `Signals` when `useSignals: true` is set in the configuration object: `rxStateful$(source$, {useSignals: true})`
-- `state` - the stateful stream with all information combined
-- `value` - the value
-- `hasValue` - boolean if a value is present
-- `context` - the context of the underlying stream ('suspense', 'next', 'error', 'complete')
-- `hasError` - boolean if an error is present
-- `error` - the error if present

-It behaves the same as the Observable based API but instead of returning Observables it returns Signals.

 ## Configuration
 `rxStateful$` provides two configuration possibilities: